Anonymouseyy/nanotebook/README.md

 Run this command to get all the files from Nanotebook into your PythonAnywhere files: `git clone https://github.com/Anonymouseyy/nanotebook.git`

-In the console, create a virtual environemnt named `nanotebook` using the following command: `mkvirtualenv nanotebook`.
+In the console, create a virtual environment named `nanotebook` using the following command: `mkvirtualenv nanotebook`.

 Switch to your `nanotebook` directory using `cd nanotebook`